 NEWDAY MISSION STATEMENT: NewDay impacts children’s lives by empowering parents – giving them hope and inspiration through practical tools and life coaching.
 Success of this job position looks like:

-Successfully help 12 fathers enter the job market or obtain better paying employment per year
+Successfully help mothers enter the job market or obtain better paying employment per year as needed

-Enter accurate and timely case notes and activities into the database for each father engaged.
+Enter accurate and timely case notes and activities into the ZOHO database for each mother engaged for Level II and III.
+For Level I mothers, keep a spreadsheet of class cycles where CPS Navigation curriculum was facilitated.

 THE IDEAL CANDIDATE: